-The Equal Opportunity and Diversity Officer is responsible for effective implementation of remedies and sanctions.
+The Title IX Coordinator is responsible for effective implementation of any remedies.

-XI.
 Retaliation Prohibited

 No one may intimidate, threaten, coerce, or discriminate against any individual for the purpose of interfering with any right established by this policy or because the individual has made a report or complaint, testified, assisted, or participated or refused to participate in any manner in an investigation, proceeding, or hearing under this policy.